 Demand for the Company's products is dependent on demand for the capital goods into which the products are incorporated.
 The capital goods industries in general, and the fluid power industry specifically, are subject to economic cycles.
-According to the National Fluid Power Association (the fluid power industry's trade association in the United States), the United States index of shipments of hydraulic products decreased 5% in 2013, after increasing 1% and 24% in 2012 and 2011, respectively.
+According to the National Fluid Power Association (the fluid power industry's trade association in the United States), the United States index of shipments of hydraulic products increased 6% in 2014, after decreasing 5% in 2013 and increasing 1% in 2012.

 The Company's order trend has historically tracked closely to the United States Purchasing Managers Index (PMI), with the PMI providing a six to ten months leading indication of business conditions.
 A PMI above 50 indicates economic expansion in the manufacturing sector and when below 50, it indicates economic contraction.
-The index increased to 56.5 in December 2013, from 50.4 in December 2012.
-The index was at or above 50 for all of 2013, with it showing considerable strength in the second half of the year.
-The index in the early part of 2014 decreased slightly with January at 51.3, but rebounded in February to 53.2.
-Adverse weather conditions across the U.S. contributed to the lower readings.
-However, February still signals the ninth consecutive month that the PMI has been above 50.
-Management believes the growth in the manufacturing sector is a positive sign for the Company's business in 2014.
+The index decreased to 55.1 in December 2014, from 56.1 (seasonally adjusted) in December 2013.
+Although down in December on a year over year basis, the index showed considerable strength in the manufacturing sector for much of 2014.
+The index in January 2015 was 53.1, indicating growth, albeit at a slower rate, for the 20th consecutive month.

-Results for the 2013 fiscal year
+Results for the 2014 fiscal year